schoero/swissqrbill/README.md

 SwissQRBill is based around [PDFKit](https://github.com/foliojs/pdfkit) to generate the PDF files.
 You can use all the features of PDFKit to add your own content to the PDF file.

-The documentation for PDFKit can be found [here](http://pdfkit.org/docs/getting_started.html).
+The documentation for PDFKit can be found on [pdfkit.org](http://pdfkit.org/docs/getting_started.html).

 A simple guide how to generate a complete bill can be found in [docs/how-to-create-a-complete-qr-bill.md][how to create a complete qr bill].
 You will learn how to create a PDF that looks like this: